 Well how is the Girls coming on pretty well I suppose tell them that as soon as I get out of the war I will come and see them.
 Give my love to Maggie and tell her that I will come over and see her as soon as I can get a furlough.
 Women are as scarce as hen teeth down here.
 I have not seen a woman in a month.
 Only infant I have seen was one since I left home.
 If I was to get with a parcel of girls now I would not know how to behave myself.

 I have been to a great many places since I left home and seen a good many big citys in the bargain.

 Jim Ried is in the same Co that I am in and we are together nearly all the time.

 You must excuse bad writing for I just have to write on my knee.
 I take my knee for a table in eating and writing too.
 I must close.
 You must write to me as soon as you get this for I would not be a bit surprised to hear that you was in the army.

 A. L. Simpson Co.
 H 1st Regt SoCa Militia Charleston SC

-Cobb Landmarks is a private nonprofit corporation that relies on the financial support of our community and neighbors.
-Why not become a member?
-Support our mission while meeting others who are committed to preserving our local history and heritage.
-BECOME A MEMBER
+Did you know that Cobb Landmarks is a private nonprofit organization that relies on the financial support of the community?
+Become a member and support our mission while meeting others who are committed to preserving our local history and heritage.

 Sign up with your email address to receive discounts, event reminders, and preservation updates.
 We'll never share your info.